 This is a compulsory course for students in the Master of International Relations and Diplomacy level.
 INRD students in the Postgraduate Diploma or Postgraduate Certificate levels are not allowed to enrol.
-This course is geared towards students who do not have a background in law but require indepth knowledge of public international law.
+This course is geared towards students who do not have a background in law but require in-depth knowledge of public international law.
 It examines the evolution of international law, sources and subjects of international law, state jurisdiction, international organisations and tribunals, judicial settlement of international disputes, the law of the sea, international human rights and humanitarian law, and the use or threat of force by States.
 Students will study the concept of Statehood and how the relationships between States are regulated through international law.
 The course will also cover the peaceful resolution of disputes between States, including the roles of international organisations and tribunals as arbiters.
-The law of the sea convention will be used as an example of an all-encompassing international agreement where some provisions have been consistently applied through State practice, thus crystallising into customary international law.
+The law of the sea convention will be used as an example of an allencompassing international agreement where some provisions have been consistently applied through State practice, thus crystallising into customary international law.

-INRD419 International Law of the Sea TBA
+INRD419 International Law of the Sea

-Prerequisites: INRD400 and INRD401 Assessment: 100% Continuous Assessment rights and obligations of States within those zones, the utilisation and conservation of marine resources, the protection of the marine environment, marine scientific research, military uses of the sea, settlement of disputes between States parties and the challenges that have arisen since the entry into force of the LOSC in 1994.
+Prerequisites: INRD400 and INRD401 Assessment: 100% Continuous Assessment conservation of marine resources, the protection of the marine environment, marine scientific research, military uses of the sea, settlement of disputes between States parties and the challenges that have arisen since the entry into force of the LOSC in 1994.

 This course focuses on the 1982 United Nations Law of the Sea Convention (LOSC).
-It will look at the history of the law of the sea, the development of customary international law in the areas of marine spaces and the associated
+It will look at the history of the law of the sea, the development of customary international law in the areas of marine spaces and the associated rights and obligations of States within those zones, the utilisation and